guustavomc/Pokedex-Search-Application/README.md

    ```

     - This compiles the code, runs the build, and generates `target/Pokedex-Search-Application-1.0-SNAPSHOT.jar`.
-    - The `-DskipTests` flag skips tests for faster builds (ensure tests pass if you have them).
+    - The `-DskipTests` flag skips tests for faster builds.
+The project includes a JUnit test suite (controller, service, and model) under `src/test/java`; run `mvn test` to execute it.

 2. **Run the Application Locally** (Optional):